springtwr/siyuan-code-tabs/README.md

 Siyuan plugin that allows you to put code in multiple languages under a set of tabs

 ## Known Issues
-- Every time the document is closed, the tab will automatically jump to the first tab.
+- Every time the document is closed, the code-tabs will automatically jump to the first tab.
-- Code highlighting is not supported in markdown, and clicking the copy button will only copy plaintext.
+- Clicking the copy button will only copy plaintext.
 - There must be at least one open document when changing theme or mode, otherwise the style of the code-tabs won't change with the theme, and you need to open a document and then change theme again.
-- The background color of the code-tabs will not change until the currently open document is closed and reopened after changing the theme or mode.
 - When exporting to markdown or html, all the code-tabs styles will be lost, only when exporting pdf or image can the code-tabs be displayed normally.
+- ***When the code contains angle brackets, an error is displayed.
+Please wait for Siyuan to release a new version to fix the issue of escaping HTML content.
+Currently, only Siyuan 3.0.14 can be used normally.
+For details, see [issue](https://github.com/siyuan-note/siyuan/issues/11499)***

 ## Tips
 - 3.0.14 and above need to turn on `Allow execution of scripts within HTML blocks` in Settings -> Editor.